 I have started creating products with our extensive knowledge of full-time travel and travel planning.
-I sell these on our shop through Shopify and on Etsy.
+I sell these on our shop.

 Lastly, we are starting to make money through affiliate links.
 When we recommend a product we can link to their shopping page (hotel room, suitcase, etc.) and earn a commission off the purchase.
 This requires a lot of eyeballs on your links and a lot of trust in you as someone recommending products or services.